Filune/MatrixMagic/README.md

 The purpose of this project is to weave together linear algebra, structs, and dynamic memory management within C.

 ## Usage
-To run the program, simply compile it with a compiler for C.
+To run the program, first run `make` from a command line terminal inside the MatrixMagic directory.
+Then, run `./MatrixMagic`.